Jtoosh/startup/notes.md

 - The JS ternary operator is the same as that in C++, `condition ? <expression if true> : <expression if false>`.
 - In a `switch` statement, the `default` keyword is what denotes a block that will execute if none of the cases are true.
 - JS's version of `for in` loops is the `for (x of array)` loop.

+## Lecture Notes 10.17.24 - Node.js

+Modules
+: A file that contains code that can be exported to other files.
+Like a package in Python or Java.

+The `export` keyword in front of a function signfies that said function is to be accessible by .js files that are trying to import.
+The `import()` function is used to import a function, and the `from` keyword is used to specify the file that the function is being imported from.

+To import all of the functions from a modules, use the `*` wildcard.
+The syntax is `import * from 'module'`.
+You might also be able to use `import 'module` to import the entire module, I'm not sure though.

+Node.js is a runtime environment that allows you to run JavaScript on the server.
+It is built on the V8 JavaScript engine, which is the same engine that is used in the Chrome browser.

+Some Node things to know:
+**NVM** - Node version manager
+**Node** - JavaScript runtime
+**NPM** - Node package manager

+Don't push the `node_modules` directory to GitHub, because of how large it can get.

+The `require()` function is used to include a module, passing in the name of the module as a parameter.

+Stuff from lecture to look up later (Web service functions):

+- `require()`
+- `createServer()`
+- `writeHead()`
+- `write()`
+- `end()`
+- `listen()`